clairesunstudio/slidev-dataviz/week3.md

 layout: statement
 ---

-"In good information visualization, there are no rules, no guidelines, no templates, no standard technologies, no stylebooks… You must simply do whatever it takes."
+<quote>"In good information visualization, there are no rules, no guidelines, no templates, no standard technologies, no stylebooks… You must simply do whatever it takes. <span>Edward Tufte</span></quote>

-— Edward Tufte

 <!-- Although we just went through a lot of principles and theories mostly put forward or reinforced by Edward Tufted.
 I want to end with this quote of his.
 Knowing you audience is important - if you are writing an academic paper, you would choose , but if it's for a more broader audience and none technical audience, creativity, good design and communication are also important for explanatory dataviz.
 Guidelines are meant to be followed not worshiped.
 Learn the rules like a pro, so you can break them like an artist.
 For example, the maximizing the data ink ratio.
 However, in any case, some principles should always be followed - a dataviz should never distort the data. -->